niooii/Gamedev-Final/README.md

 Just use .\_build.bat

 # Todos:
-- Have a resources folder outside of the build directory, then copy all resources on build.
+- ~~Have a resources folder outside of the build directory, then copy all resources on build.
 I keep deleting the resources folder by accident.
-I will scream if it happens again.
+I will scream if it happens again.~~
+- REWRITE RENDERER CODE IS SO WEIRD
 - Implement build profiles (builder, client, etc).
 - Implement list shrinking
 - Cross platform maybe later